DaJoker29/worldbuilding-project-omd/CAMPAIGNS/The GOATS/SESSIONS/Session 82 - 04.23.2026.md

 	- IRWIN's name starts with a U
 	- Thinks watery feet are deliciousness.
 	- Dimension door to the top of the abbey
+- St ???
+Abbey - May her light cure all illness.

 ***Next Session***: May 7th (last game before pause; resume July 2)